Tiegris/K8sMonitorNet/README.md

 Projects:

-- EndpointPinger: module for pinging any endpoints.
+- EndpointPinger: module for pinging any endpoints

 - KubernetesSyncronizer: module for watching service configurations and registering pingers